shashankmehta/shashankmehta.github.com/_posts/2020-04-19-razorpay-design-focus.md

 - KYC verification and approval in 2-3 days *vs weeks with others*
 - Incredibly simpler integration

-It's really to understand why these were the differentiators.
+It's really easy to understand why these were the differentiators.
 All of these helped us stand out in a space that people back in 2015 said was "crowded" with too much competition.
 But one differentiator that people have a difficult time wrapping their head around is **design**.

 Yep, the design has been a major differentiator for Razorpay.